Adjustment Disorders in Children

 A mental health expert such as a psychiatrist often makes the diagnosis after an evaluation.
 He or she talks with you, your partner, and your child.
-He or she will ask for a full history of your child’s development, life events, emotions, behaviors, and the stressful event.
+He or she will ask for a full history of your child’s development, life events, emotions, behaviors, school performance, and the stressful event.

 How is an adjustment disorder treated in a child?

 Treatment will depend on your child’s symptoms, age, and health.
 It will also depend on how severe the disorder is.